NHS 'should pull homeopathic hospital cash'

 The programme, Magic or Medicine - Homeopathy and the NHS, has also uncovered evidence that the NHS in Scotland is spending far more per person on homeopathy than its English counterpart.

-It found that GPs are prescribing at least 10 times as many homeopathic medicines per person as their colleagues in England.'Not proven'
+It found that GPs are prescribing at least 10 times as many homeopathic medicines per person as their colleagues in England.

 Freedom of Information requests for the programme revealed that NHS Scotland spent about £1.5m on homeopathy - almost a third of the estimated UK spend of £4m.

 Dr James McLay, a pharmacologist in Aberdeen, has researched the extent of homeopathic prescribing and said the figures were very worrying.